exosphere-project/exosphere/README.md

 - Add example usages of your widget in `src/Style/StyleGuide.elm`
 - Preview your widget examples in the style guide (see above) to ensure they look as intended

-### Imports

-In the spirit of [PEP 8](https://www.python.org/dev/peps/pep-0008/), each file should import modules grouped into sections as follows:

-1. Elm Standard libraries
-2. Community libraries
-3. Local app-specific libraries/imports

-Unlike Python/PEP8 you will not be able to separate each section with a space because elm-format will remove the spaces.
-The spaces are not an Elm convention.

-The imports in each section should be in alphabetical order.

 ## OpenStack and CORS

 In order to use Exosphere in a browser as opposed to Electron (again, this is still not recommended), OpenStack services must be configured to allow cross-origin requests.
 This is because Exosphere is served from a different domain than the OpenStack APIs.